Rebecca-de-Winter/Rebecca-de-Winter.github.io/README.md

 ### Technical Response:

+Ok so this was a journey.

 Initially tried to do a parallax scroll animation for the hero but it got too difficult to make it responsive.
+I then started from scratch and used the SheCodes template as a base for the second iteration.
+BIG MISTAKE!!!
+I have spent more time trying to solve bugs that the older code included in the code then I could have keeping the first site and building that up to be responsive.

-I then started from scratch and made a drop down animation where the girl in the bubble bobs in the water.
+I simplified the idea and made a drop down animation where the girl in the bubble bobs in the water.
+This was done entirely using CSS animation, using a drop down animation for the
-Still incredibly difficult to make responsive but I'm hoping what I'll learn in React and JS will help.
-The hero image took a week alone to make.

 That being said, I am now mildly proficient and obsessed with CSS animations.
 I have been using the inspect tool to view the project from every perspective and its very hard to get all of them!
 Making the cards responsive was far easier because I could use Flexbox and wrap the cards.
 The other pages had no problems with responsiveness.
 Next time around I want to have a document viewer for the learner guide and slide deck uploads but am unsure of how they would fit with the design. <br>

 It was version controlled with Git and deployed on GitHub pages.
 I've spend the most amount of time trying to ensure everything was responsive.
 The second time I built the page I used the SheCodes template as a base.
-BIG MISTAKE!!!
-I have spent more time trying to solve bugs that the older code included in the code then I could have keeping the first site and building that up.
 Semantic HTML was used throughout.

 ### Bonus (optional)